Pratik-Jadhav7/Data-Structures-And-Algorithms/0094-binary-tree-inorder-traversal/NOTES.md

-Start with Brute force solution then go for optimal solution
+Start with Brute force solution<p>
+then go for optimal solution
 Now Optimized solutiobn